Derivation of PV=nRT, The Equation of Ideal Gas

 According to the kinetic theory of gas,

-- Gases are composed of very small particles and their number of particles is very large.
+– Gases are composed of very small molecules and their number of molecules is very large.

 - They are negligible size compare to their container.